It is an amazing journey for both, you and the Intended Parent(s).

 Upon a successful matched, the Surrogate will undergo the following steps during the surrogacy:

-Once the pregnancy is confirmed, you will continue to see the physician for follow up ultrasound and blood work to monitor the pregnancy and to evaluate the embryo transfer resulted in a singleton or twin pregnancy.
+Once you have had your positive blood pregnancy tests, you will continue to see your IVF physician for follow up obstetric ultrasounds and blood work to monitor the pregnancy.

-After ten weeks´s of pregnancy, the Surrogate will then be released to her own OBGYN for the remainder of the pregnancy and delivery.
+After ten weeks of pregnancy, you will then be released to your own OBGYN for the remainder of the pregnancy.

-Once pregnancy is confirmed your pregnancy compensation will start based on the terms of your contract.
-Reimbursable expenses need to be communicated immediately to your case manager for reimbursement to be disbursed.
+Once pregnancy is confirmed, your monthly base pregnancy compensation will start based on the terms of your contract.
+Reimbursable expenses need to be submitted with receipts along with your monthly payment request.

 Explained in Details:

-The surrogate compensation will be paid in monthly installments during the pregnancy, beginning upon confirmation of pregnancy via heartbeat ultrasound.
+The surrogate compensation will be paid in monthly installments of $3,500.00 during the pregnancy, beginning upon confirmation of pregnancy via heartbeat ultrasound.

 Once legal contracts are signed and fully executed by both parties, you will receive this amount on the first of the following month.
 This payment will continue throughout your pregnancy.
 The purpose of this allowance is to cover expenses such as mileage, postage, lost wages prior to pregnancy, telephone calls, faxes, and misc. expenses related to the surrogacy process.